Iranian toman

-The Iranian toman (تومان, pronounced /fa/; from Mongolian tümen "unit of ten thousand", (Note: According to Ki-Moon Lee, a professor of linguistics at the Seoul National University, the word "tumen" found in Altaic languages (a proposed language family, now widely seen as discredited) is "certainly a borrowing from Tocharian".) see the unit called tumen) is a superunit of the official currency of Iran, the rial.
+The Iranian toman (تومان, pronounced /fa/; sign: ₮; abbreviated IT) is a superunit of the official currency of Iran, the rial.
 One toman is equivalent to 10 (old), or 10,000 (new, official) rials.
+The name toman comes from Turco-Mongolian tümen "unit of ten thousand", (Note: According to Ki-Moon Lee, a professor of linguistics at the Seoul National University, the word "tumen" found in Altaic languages (a proposed language family, now widely seen as discredited) is "certainly a borrowing from Tocharian".) see the unit called tumen.

 Originally, the toman consisted of 10,000 dinars.
 Between 1798 and 1825, the toman was also subdivided into eight rials, each of 1,250 dinars.
 In 1825, the qiran was introduced, worth 1,000 dinars or one-tenth of a toman.
 In 1932, the rial replaced the qiran at par, with one toman being equal to 10 rial.
 Colloquially, the toman is more used than the rial.

 Coins

 Iranian gold coins were denominated in toman, with copper and silver coins denominated in dinar, rial or qiran.
 During the period of hammered coinage, gold toman coins were struck in denominations of 1/4, 1/2, 1, 2 and 10 toman, and later 1/5, 3 and 6 toman.
 With the introduction of milled coinage in 1878, denominations included 1/5, 1/2, 1, 2, 5, 10, and 25 toman.
 The last gold toman were issued in 1965, well after the toman had ceased to be an official Iranian currency.